 Art and culture abound in downtown and beyond.
 The Norton Museum of Art remains one of the most renowned art museums in Florida.
 You’ll also want to head over the bridge to Palm Beach to tour the Flagler Museum, a National Historic Landmark that once served as Henry Flagler’s opulent estate.

 At the northern end of Palm Beach County, Jupiter and Juno Beach are laid-back beach towns offering ample opportunities to experience Florida’s unique wildlife and natural environments.
 In Jupiter, see bald eagles, panthers, bob cats and even black bears as you stroll through the Busch Wildlife Sanctuary’s many trails.
 The unique refuge combines a nature center with a wildlife hospital.

 Ready to hit the beach?
 Jupiter Beach Park is a great place to splash in the surf.
 Then climb to the top of nearby Jupiter Inlet Lighthouse and Museum and check out some of the best views on the coast.

 Juno Beach is a popular nesting place for endangered sea turtles.
 Visit the Sea Turtle Hospital at Loggerhead Marinelife Center , a rehabilitation center for injured sea turtles.
 You can also venture out on a wildlife turtle walk, and navigate the rare coastal hammock and natural dune systems, part of Florida’s most precious habitat.

-Whether you’re a beach connoisseur, nature lover or art aficionado, there is so much to do in South Florida that one trip won’t be nearly enough to experience it all.
+Whether you’re a beach connoisseur, nature lover or art aficionado, there is so much to do from Boca Raton to West Palm Beach that one trip won’t be nearly enough to experience it all.
 So what are you waiting for?